-When using software Fitts’ Law – a model of human movement, predicting the time required to rapidly move from a starting position to a final target area, as a function of the distance to the target and the size of the target – is in effect all the time.
+When using software Fitts’s Law is in effect all the time.
 Microsoft understands the importance of this but Apple apparently doesn’t, at least not on Windows …

 Fitts’ what now?